replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.28, 1.29, and 1.30

-### New Features {#new-features-1-115-0}
+### Improvements {#improvements-1-115-0}
-* Display node join command on initial install in the Cluster Management page.
+* Displays guidance on the **Nodes** page and easier access to the node join command during initial install of Embedded Cluster.
-* Add check for updates button for newly available versions.
+* Adds back the check for updates button on the **Version history** page, so you can check for updates without refreshing the page.

 ## 1.114.0